 - Vaginal Itching

 - Vaginal Stinging

 Treatments for Vaginal Dryness

-Effective treatments for vaginal dryness include over-the-counter medications such as using lubricants during sex to taking estrogen therapy.
+So how can you treat vaginal dryness?
+Effective dry vagina treatments include over-the-counter medications such as using lubricants during sex to taking estrogen therapy.
 There are also other methods to soothe and treat this painful syndrome.

 - Water-based Lubricants with NO perfumes or artificial colors - to lessen bacterial irritation and damage to condoms.

 - Estrogen Therapy - decreases discomfort during sex, restores pH-balanced, and regulates bacteria.
 Estrogen therapy includes but is not limited to:

 - Estrogen Pill - small tablets inserted into the vagina with an applicator that releases estrogen to the body; helps with hot flashes

 - Estrogen Cream - release estrogen to body tissues

 - Estrogen Ring - release estrogen to body tissues; needs to be removed and replaced every 3 months;